Meadows Field Airport: Top destinations

-Carrier shares
+Airline Market Share

 Terminal connections

 Although the International Terminal is currently closed (the US Customhouse remains open), when the terminal was open there was no airport transportation between it and the Domestic Terminal.
 There is also no road connection or pedestrian access between the two terminals.
 For passengers to transfer (from the international terminal to the domestic terminal), they would leave the airport and turn left on Airport Drive.
 They would then turn left on Merle Haggard Drive.
 Passengers would then re-enter the airport at Wings Way, a distance of approximately 2.5 mi.
 There is a long-term plan to extend Wings Way through the airport, which would provide a more direct connection, but there is no date for construction.

 Ground transportation

 Road

 The airport is located at the intersection of Merle Haggard Drive and Airport Drive, in Oildale (also called North Bakersfield).
 Access to the Domestic Terminal is from Merle Haggard Drive while access to the International Terminal is from Airport Drive.
 The primary signed route to the airport is via SR 99 (Golden State Freeway).
 Drivers traveling north exit at Porterville Highway (SR 65) while drivers traveling south exit at 7th Standard Road/Merle Haggard Drive.
 In both cases, drivers then turn east on Merle Haggard Drive, which leads to the airport.
 There is an alternate signed route via Golden State Highway (SR 204 Freeway).
 Drivers exit at Airport Drive, and travel north to the airport.

 The Domestic Terminal provides fee parking for both short-term, and long-term parking.
 People can also park for free in the short term parking for a limited amount of time.
 The International Terminal provides free parking for both short term, and long term parking.